TheCodePub/github/README.md

 # Introduction to GitHub

 What's GitHub?
-If you've googled "GitHub", you might have seen this summary by Wikipedia:
+If you've googled "GitHub", you might have seen this summary on Wikipedia:

 > GitHub is a Web-based Git repository hosting service, which offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.